nicotine-plus/nicotine-plus/doc/DOWNLOADS.md

 Unstable Flatpak packages are generated after every commit to the master branch, and should only be used for testing.

 - [Download Package](https://nightly.link/nicotine-plus/nicotine-plus/workflows/packaging/master/flatpak-package.zip)

+## *BSD, Solaris

+Currently there are no up to date and stable packages available for any of the BSD versions, nor for Solaris.

+Not to worry, with a bit of fidgeting you run Nicotine+ from git: [RUNFROMGIT.md](doc/RUNFROMGIT.md)

 ## Windows